-If you’re looking for a star-studded stay the next time you’re in New Orleans then look no further than the Columns Hotel on St. Charles Avenue.
+If you’re looking for a star-studded stay the next time you’re in New Orleans then look no further than Columns Hotel on St. Charles Avenue.
 Not only part of the National Register of Historic Places and a cozy accommodation, but this hotel also triples as a set for director Steve McQueen’s 12 Years a Slave.
 Additionally, the streets of the French Quarter were transformed into Saratoga, New York.

 21 Jump Street

-Jonah Hill and Channing Tatum remade this 80’s sitcom into an action-packed, comedy for the big screen but the lead goes to the streets of New Orleans.
+Jonah Hill and Channing Tatum remade this 80s sitcom into an action-packed comedy for the big screen, but the lead goes to the streets of New Orleans.
 Filmed throughout the city and beyond, you might find the Crescent City Connection or the Claiborne Bridge familiar on your drive.
-It’s the historic St. James AME Church in Treme that served as the stakeout headquarters for the 21 Jumpstreet crew.
+It’s the historic St. James AME Church in Treme that served as the stakeout headquarters for the 21 Jump Street crew.

 A Streetcar Named Desire

 Partially filmed but fully set in New Orleans is the 1951 Tennessee Williams classic: A Streetcar Named Desire.
-This classic American tale depicts this unique southern city and a number of its one-of-a-kind facets such as the French Quarter, Canal Street and of course, the historic New Orleans Streetcar.
-Though not named Desire, the streetcar lines in New Orleans can get you around the city to explore the various neighborhoods, attractions, restaurants and more.
+This classic American tale depicts this unique southern city and a number of its one-of-a-kind facets such as the French Quarter, Canal Street, and of course, the historic New Orleans Streetcar.
+Though not named Desire, the streetcar lines in New Orleans can get you around the city to explore the various neighborhoods, attractions, and restaurants.
 Visit during the month of March and check out the annual Tennessee Williams Literary Festival to honor the legendary writer.
 You can also give the popular “Stella!” shouting contest a try.